open-resources/dash_curriculum/_sources/part4/chapter13.md

 For an exemplary introduction to memoization and the implementation in Python also have a look at [Towards Data Science](https://towardsdatascience.com/memoization-in-python-57c0a738179a) or [Real Python](https://realpython.com/lru-cache-python/).
 ```

 Let's stick with the example that we have used throughout this chapter but adding a repititve, time consuming functionality.
 Defining our own function `counting_string` we assure that whenever the callback for the graph gets triggered we delay the app performance by as many seconds as the selected country's name size.
 Here is when caching comes into play.
 By storing the functions' values for the selected countries, they do not have to be recalculated the next time.
+We will use the `lru_cache` (LRU for Least Recently Used) decorator from the `functools` package that goes infront our function and takes in the maximal size of values that can be stored as a parameter.

 ```
 # Import packages